-- You do not pay CGT, dividends withholding tax or income tax on the investment growth earned in a retirement fund.
-Because you are compounding all growth tax free, your investment value at the end of 30 years could end up far higher than in a discretionary unit trust investment.
+- You do not pay CGT, dividend withholding tax or income tax on the investment growth earned in a retirement fund.
+Because you are compounding all growth tax-free, your investment value at the end of 30 years could end up far higher than in a basic unit trust investment.

 - You pay tax on benefits at a favourable rate.
 Lump sum benefits are taxed on a sliding scale with a portion of the benefit tax-free.
 Income benefits, such as annuities and pensions, are taxed at your marginal tax rate.

 It’s important to be aware of investment and withdrawal restrictions on retirement funds.
 To make sure that your investment is not exposed to excessive risk, retirement fund regulations limit your exposure to higher risk assets, such as equities.
 In addition, retirement funds come with restrictions on withdrawal.
 Although you are able to withdraw from a pension or provident fund if you resign from your employer, in a retirement annuity you are only able to withdraw before retirement if you become permanently disabled; emigrate from South Africa, as recognised by the South African Reserve Bank for the purposes of exchange control (if the emigration application was submitted on or before 28 February 2021 and is approved on or before 28 February 2022); cease to be a South African tax resident (for an uninterrupted period of at least three years on or after 1 March 2021); leave South Africa at the expiry of a work or visit visa; or if the total value of all your retirement annuity accounts is below the amount prescribed by legislation, which is currently R15 000.